-The above mentioned hypnopompic experiences were used to develop hypnagogic induction techniques which were then employed in an effort to reverse the above sequence.
-This sometimes occurs as quickly as with the reversing of a reversible figure.
+The above mentioned hypnopompic experiences were used to develop hypna-gogic induction techniques which were then employed in an effort to reverse the above sequence.
+This sometimes occurs as quickly as with the reversing of a re-versible figure.
 We have already outlined other hypnagogic techniques in some of our earlier articles (Tholey, 1982; 1983a) and later described them in more detail and illustrated them with suitable examples (Tholey, 1989c).
-In many respects, I personally consider the hypnagogic induction techniques to be more appropriate for advanced subjects than other techniques because they allow lucid dreams (1) to be attained at a particular time, (2) can easily be prolonged and (3) can be resumed after short interruptions.
+In many respects, I personally consider the hypnagogic induction techniques to be more appropriate for advanced subjects than other techniques because they allow lucid dreams to be

+- 1. Attained at a particular time;

+- 2. Prolonged easily; and

+- 3. Resumed after short interruptions.

-Finally, only hypnagogic techniques made a 24-hour period of lucidity possible including the total sleeping state (see Table 2 in Section 8).
+Finally, only hypnagogic techniques made possible a 24-hour period of lucidity that included the total sleeping state (see item II.8 in Table 1).
 Indeed, only a few people have succeeded in accomplishing this in our experiments.
 I have personally twice experienced 24 hours of lucidity with approximately a five-hour period spent in a total sleeping state.
 EMG measurements showed that my muscular system was completely relaxed during this time.
 Upon awakening I showed no signs of either physical or mental fatigue.
 A feedback relationship seems to exist between sleeping state lucidity and waking state lucidity.